 Subordinates follow a set of special rules that is unlike any of the other card types.
-Subordinates do not form part of the 60 card minimum deck, instead Subordinates are played from a new game zone; the sideboard. (p.7) A Subordinate is considered "out of game" (p.24) and remains in the sideboard until a card effect generates (p.25) that Subordinate into play.
-Subordinates that remain in the sideboard are not considered cards and can't be targeted by effects that search for a card.
-Subordinates do not contribute to the number of cards in your sideboard and you can have more than 4 copies of each Subordinate.
+Subordinates do not form part of the 60 card minimum deck, instead Subordinates are played from a new game zone; the supply. (p.7) A Subordinate is considered "out of play" (p.24) and remains in the supply until a card effect generates (p.25) that Subordinate into play.
+Subordinates that remain in the supply are not considered cards and can't be targeted by effects that search for a card.
+Subordinates do not contribute to the number of cards in your deck and you can have more than 4 copies of each Subordinate in the supply.